 On a typical day, campers begin with breakfast and tefillot (morning prayers), have the opportunity to enjoy the agam (lake), and participate in a wide range of activities: sports, outdoor adventures, arts, and much more!
 As our campers get older, they gain more control of their schedule and are able to opt into elective activities.
 Before turning in for the night, each edah (division) gathers together for a spirited and fun evening activity.
 You can view a sample schedule here.

 Every child is unique and we are always happy to have an individual conversation with you to discuss your child.
 When kids are excited about the idea of camp, it usually means they’re ready!
 At the same time, we advise parents to remember that it is normal for kids to have some nervousness or anxiety about spending summer away from family.
 We are intentional about how we plan and structure the critical first few days of Camp, so that kids have fun, start making friends and feel safe–after only a few days, most kids feel right at home!

 Ramah Berkshires has programming for campers entering grades 3 – 11.

 Camp has two sessions.
-The first session is approximately 4 weeks, while the second session is approximately 3 weeks.
+The first session is approximately four weeks, while the second session is approximately three weeks.
 Campers entering 4th grade may choose from the first or second session.
 Campers entering grades 5 – 8 may enroll in either one session or the entire summer.
 Campers entering grades 9 – 11 must enroll for the entire summer experience.
 Ta’am Ramah (Taste of Ramah) is an eight day program for first time campers entering 3rd grade.
-Click here to see 2018 Ta’am Ramah dates.
+Click here to see 2023 Ta’am Ramah dates.

-While your child is at camp you can send letters through the postal service or email your child(ren) through our online system.
+While your child is at Camp you can send letters through the postal service or email your child(ren) through our online system.
 Campers cannot email their parents back.
 Each day, except Shabbat, emails are printed and distributed with the mail delivery.